Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsubsection{Denmark 2030 renewable energy}

-The Danish government has committed to phasing out fossil fuels entirely, aiming for 100\% renewable electricity generation by 2030.
-According to projections from the Danish Energy Agency (DEA) \citep{DEA}, the generation mix will be dominated by wind power and solar photovoltaics (PV), with installed capacities of approximately 4.9 GW of offshore wind, 4.8 GW onshore wind, and 5.3 GW solar PV.
-This mix is expected to meet the projected annual electricity demand of 38 TWh in 2030, with approximately 75\% from wind, 12\% from solar PV, and 13\% from bioenergy.
-Because bioenergy is dispatchable and can act as a flexible baseload resource, it is excluded from our modelling so that we can focus exclusively on variable renewable energy sources.
+The Danish government has committed to phasing out fossil fuels entirely, aiming for a 100\% renewable electricity generation by 2030.
+According to projections from the Danish Energy Agency (DEA) \citep{DEA}, the generation mix will be dominated by wind power and solar photovoltaics (PV).
+This mix is expected to meet the projected annual electricity demand of 38 TWh in 2030, with approximately 75\% coming from wind, 12\% from solar PV, and 13\% from bioenergy.
+Because bioenergy is dispatchable and can act as a flexible baseload resource, it is excluded from our modeling to focus exclusively on the integration of variable renewable energy sources.

-Figure \ref{gen_mix} shows the historical transition of Denmark’s electricity generation mix, highlighting the rapid expansion of renewables.
-By the end of 2024, renewable sources were already contributing approximately 88\% of total generation \citep{elec_dk}.

-For the simulation, we need hourly generation profiles that capture both seasonal and diurnal variability under the projected 2030 capacity.
-We construct these profiles by \textit{i)deriving representative hourly patterns from 2024 data} and \textit{ii) scaling them to match the 2030 capacity projection}.
 Hourly capacity factor (CF) time series for offshore wind, onshore wind, and solar PV in the DK1 bidding zone are obtained from the Danish Energy Data Service \citep{energidataservice2025}.
-To capture seasonal differences, we apply $k$-medoids clustering separately to winter and summer CF profiles, the most representative \textit{typical day.} Each representative day $\mathcal{D}_d$ is defined as
+To capture seasonal differences, we apply $k$-medoids clustering separately to winter and summer CF profiles and retain the medoid of the largest seasonal cluster as the model's \textit{typical day}.
+This is intended to represent a central seasonal operating pattern rather than an extreme realization.
+To assess the sensitivity of the results to this design choice, alternative representative days are analyzed in the Supplementary material (Section~S5, Table~S4 and Figures~S3--S4).
+Each representative day $\mathcal{D}_d$ is defined as

-where $cf_{i,t}$ is the fraction of installed capacity of technology $i$ at hour $t$.
+where $cf_{i,t}$ is the fraction of installed capacity for technology $i$ at hour $t$.

-Then the representative-day CFs are multiplied by the DEA’s 2030 installed capacity projections, yielding hourly MW profiles for winter and summer.
-Building on these data, we select representative winter and summer days and scale their hourly RES generation to the 2030 capacities.
-The resulting 2030 profiles reflect realistic RES and demand patterns by scaling the current generation mix according to capacity factors, projected expansion plans, and expected demand.
+The representative-day CFs are then multiplied by the DEA’s 2030 installed capacity projections, yielding hourly MW profiles for winter and summer.
+This scales hourly RES generation to the projected 2030 system while preserving observed intraday renewable patterns.
+The resulting profiles provide stylized but data-grounded seasonal scenarios for analyzing storage competition under high renewable penetration.